hybridgroup/tinyglobo/README.md

 make flash
 ```

+## LoRaWAN credentials

-Put your keys into the `/keys` directory as explained there.
+Put your LoRaWAN keys into the `/keys` directory as explained in the README located there.

 ## Wiring